-Stock management and asset/inventory control are the same things?
+Are stock/consumables management and inventory control the same thing?

-Stock management (not financial) and asset/inventory management is the practice of ordering, storing, tracking, and managing various items used for your business operations.
+Stock management is the practice of ordering quantities of items, storing, tracking, and managing these items that are used for your business operations.
 However, business terminology can depend on where you are located in the world.
-Generally speaking, “inventory” is more an American term, while “stock” is more for the British (not financial stocks).
+Generally speaking, “inventory” is more of an American term, while “stock” is more for the British (not financial stocks in this instance).

-Stock management in this instance applies to quantities of goods you consume and their replenishment.
-Unlike your assets and equipment management and tracking, stock items are constantly being depleted and re-stocked or replenished.
+Stock management can also be called consumables management and in this instance applies to quantities of goods you consume and their replenishment.
+Unlike your assets, stock items are constantly being depleted and re-stocked or replenished.

 Stock and inventory tracking solutions are focused on optimising your organisation’s resources, reducing auditing times and improving ‘on-hand’ item levels.
 Either way, both terms are describing quantities of items existing in one or more locations, and stock and inventory are used interchangeably in business.
 However, for accounting purposes these two things are different.

-Stock management and inventory control, both terms are describing the control and management of quantities of items such as MRO (Maintenance, Repair and Operating) items, consumables and spare parts for machinery.
+Both terms are describing the control and management of quantities of MRO (Maintenance, Repair and Operating) items, consumables and spare parts for machinery.
 Stock management and inventory control are terms used interchangeably in business and product monitoring.
 In fact, the term “stock inventory control” is the proper term.

 What are the four stock/inventory types?